shubhu1006/Build-enironment-for-atmel-based-custom-boards/Linux/README.md

 > make requires VENDORID and PRODUCTID to identify the device.
 This information can be extract from the datasheet of the chip.
 Without this parameter, the compiler will produce wrong code that most likely not work on the chip.
 > In the above make command for our project got these values from somewhere (from a guy) not from the datasheet.

-The make command will create the 'bootloadHID' app.
+The make command will create the **bootloadHID** app.
 This will be later used to flash.

 ## Build applicaion code:
 - User can build app either using following commands or use Makefile provided with this project